 Most jobs in Germany require certain contributions to the social security system.
 These usually include public health insurance, occupational accident insurance, unemployment insurance, pension insurance and nursing care insurance.
 These insurance charges are also deducted from your salary.
 On your pay slip you can see the total deducted amount as well as your resulting net salary.

 At the end of every calendar year, you can get a tax refund by filling in an income tax declaration.

 Even if you return home after a while you can transfer your pension fund contributions to the pension fund in your home country.

-Don’t freak out if you come to Germany but don’t have a place to live yet.
-There are several
+Don’t get nervous if you come to Germany but have no place to live yet.

 When you are signing the contract, a deposit has to be paid.
 The deposit is usually three

 months’ worth of rent and paid into a special bank account.
 When you are moving out, you get the deposit plus any earned interest back.